Snapchat/KeyDB-docs/docs/modules-api-ref.md

  * REDISMODULE_CTX_FLAGS_EVICT:  Maxmemory is set and has an eviction policy that may delete keys

- * REDISMODULE_CTX_FLAGS_OOM: Redis is out of memory according to the maxmemory setting.
+ * REDISMODULE_CTX_FLAGS_OOM: KeyDB is out of memory according to the maxmemory setting.

  * REDISMODULE_CTX_FLAGS_OOM_WARNING: Less than 25% of memory remains before